The 5 Best Pens for Bible Journaling

 Cons:

-• Not ideal to use in coloring books because of its fine-point tip
+• It is not ideal to use in coloring books because of its fine-point tip

 Sharpie 12 Pack Assorted Colors Fine Point Art Pens